 Where to stay in Bologna

 Bologna is a University city and is plenty of good options, some good hotels where to stay I can recommend are the following:

-Hotel il Guercino – Located in a historic building of the modern interior the hotel is not far from the central station and then a short walk from the center of Bologna.
+Hotel il Guercino - Located in a historic building of a modern interior the hotel is not far from the central station and then a short walk from the center of Bologna.
 Fresh decor and great facilities, including a sauna and hot tub.
 Double room from € 76

 Aemilia Hotel - The view from the roof is amazing, Bologna and its towers are just in from of you.
 Clean and spacious rooms,excellent price/quality ratio.
 Double room starting from €100.